Irrelon/ForerunnerDB/readme.md

 #### $addToSet
-Adds an item into an array only if the item does not already exist in the array
+Adds an item into an array only if the item does not already exist in the array.

 ForerunnerDB supports the $addToSet operator as detailed in the MongoDB documentation.
 The main difference between ForerunnerDB and MongoDB is that ForerunnerDB also allows you to specify a matching field / path to check uniqueness against.